hivemq/hivemq4-docker-images/README.md

   clusterIP: None
 ```

-#### Accessing the Web UI
+#### Accessing the HiveMQ Control Center

-To access the HiveMQ Web UI for a cluster running on Kubernetes, follow these steps:
+To access the HiveMQ HiveMQ Control Center for a cluster running on Kubernetes, follow these steps:

-* Create a service exposing the Web UI of the HiveMQ service.
+* Create a service exposing the HiveMQ Control Center of the HiveMQ service.
 Use the following YAML definition:

 ```
 kind: Service
 apiVersion: v1
 metadata:
-  name: hivemq-web-ui
+  name: hivemq-hivemq-control-center
 spec:
   selector:
     app: hivemq-cluster1